CalcuIator/RS3K/README.md

 -Sonic Mania decompilation
 -REMS

+SEGA & Sonic Team
+-The hedgehog of course

 # Don't use this as an alternative for sonic origins
 wouldn't it be funny if you were required to extract sprites from 3ku's RSDK in the future?